OkomoJacob/webGIS/2.Open Source webGIS/README.md

   <img src = "https://github.com/OkomoJacob/webGIS/blob/main/3.assets/softwares.png">

 ## Section I: Introduction to Web Technologies
-- HTML
+### HTML
+- HTML is a data format used to encode the contents and structure of web pages.
+HTML is usually stored in plain text files with the .html file extension.
+Every time one accesses a web page, using a web browser, the respective HTML file for that web page is transferred and decoded into the visual image that we see on screen.
+Simple web pages, such as the ones we build in this chapter, are composed of nothing but HTML code contained in a single .html file.
-- CSS
+### CSS
-- Intro to Basic JavaScript
+### Intro to Basic JavaScript
-- Intercativity in JavaScript
+### Intercativity in JavaScript
-- Web Servers
+### Web Servers

 ## Section II: Web Mapping with Leaflet
 - Leaflet